Tips For Your First International Flight

 Having a pen is a quick simple tip that will make your first international flight a piece of cake!

-5. Stay hydrated and move around the cabin.
+First and foremost, you need to stay hydrated and move around the cabin.

 Water is so, so, so important for your health especially when you’re a passenger on an international flight.